pfrazee/hyper-sfw/README.md

   ChangeOpPut {
     action: number // OP_CHANGE_ACT_PUT
-    blob: string // ID of blob to create
+    blob: string // sha256 hash of blob to create
     bytes: number // number of bytes in this blob
     chunks: number // number of chunks in the blob (will follow this op) }

   ChangeOpCopy {
     action: number // OP_CHANGE_ACT_COPY
-    blob: string // ID of blob to copy
+    blob: string // sha256 hash of blob to copy
     bytes: number // number of bytes in this blob
   }